Software Development Analytics in Practice: A Systematic Literature Review: Research Methodology

 \textit{("software analytics" OR "software development analytics") AND ("process mining" OR "data mining" OR "big data" OR "data science") AND ("study" OR "empirical" OR "evidence based" OR "experimental" OR "in vivo")}

 \end{quote}

 \textbf{Digital Libraries Searched.} A significant phase in a SLR is the search for relevant literature within the domain under study.
-To search for all the available literature pertinent to our research questions, the following digital libraries were queried:
+To search for all the available literature pertinent to our research questions, in addition to some articles we added manually, the following digital libraries were queried:

-\begin{itemize} [noitemsep] \item \href[pdfnewwindow=true]{https://dl.acm.org}{ACM Digital Library} \item \href[pdfnewwindow=true]{https://ieeexplore.ieee.org}{IEEE Xplore} \item \href[pdfnewwindow=true]{https://www.sciencedirect.com}{ScienceDirect} \item \href[pdfnewwindow=true]{https://www.scopus.com}{Scopus} \item \href[pdfnewwindow=true]{https://link.springer.com}{SpringerLink} \item \href[pdfnewwindow=true]{https://www.webofknowledge.com}{Web of Science } \item \href[pdfnewwindow=true]{https://onlinelibrary.wiley.com}{Wiley Online} \item \href[pdfnewwindow=true]{https://scholar.google.com}{Google Scholar} \end{itemize}
+\begin{itemize}[noitemsep] \item \href[pdfnewwindow=true]{https://dl.acm.org}{ACM Digital Library} \item \href[pdfnewwindow=true]{https://ieeexplore.ieee.org}{IEEE Xplore} \item \href[pdfnewwindow=true]{https://www.sciencedirect.com}{ScienceDirect} \item \href[pdfnewwindow=true]{https://www.scopus.com}{Scopus} \item \href[pdfnewwindow=true]{https://link.springer.com}{SpringerLink} \item \href[pdfnewwindow=true]{https://www.webofknowledge.com}{Web of Science } \item \href[pdfnewwindow=true]{https://onlinelibrary.wiley.com}{Wiley Online} \item \href[pdfnewwindow=true]{https://scholar.google.com}{Google Scholar} \end{itemize}

-\textbf{Publications Time Frame.} As mentioned earlier, the SDA research field emerged a decade ago.
-Since then, as studies have gained a more structured and formal approach, it makes sense to only account for publications in journals, conferences papers, workshops and book chapters, starting from January, 1st of 2010 till July, 15th of 2019.
+\textbf{Publications Time Frame.} As mentioned earlier, the SDA research field emerged approximately a decade ago.
+Since then, as studies have gained a more structured and formal approach, it makes sense to only account for publications in journals, conferences papers, workshops and book chapters, starting from January, 1st of 2010 till the end of 2021.